8 Best Low Light Video Camera under $500: (2023 Guide & Reviews)

 The higher ISO of 1600 enabled me to set a faster shutter speed and capture clear game images in low-light conditions.

-The shutter speed of 1/250 allowed me to freeze the game’s action and capture the players’ emotions.
+The shutter speed 1/250 allowed me to freeze the game’s action and capture the players’ emotions.

 Aperture/Depth of Field